 - i.
 Domestic water will be provided by the water purveyor serving the site.
 The applicant shall provide a water availability letter/documentation to ensure adequate water can be supplied to the project. - ii.
-Sanitary sewer service shall be provided to the development in accordance with city standards.
-OR The project is served by an onsite septic system, or is too far from available sanitary sewer utilities to connect.
-The project shall receive approval from the Tacoma Pierce County Health Department (TPCHD) for use of on site septic systems.
-The city may need to review septic system proposals for impacts to on site or adjacent critical areas. - iii.
+Sanitary sewer service shall be provided to the development in accordance with city standards. - iii.
 Electricity, natural gas, refuse/recycling collection, internet and landline telephone service is provided by private utilities; property owner and/or applicant to determine availability of those private utilities to be provided on site.